backstage/techdocs-container/README.md

 The release flow is managed by a [GitHub actions workflow](.github/workflows/release-tag.yml).
 Whenever a new [release](https://github.com/backstage/techdocs-container/releases) is published on GitHub, the workflow pushes the tag to [DockerHub](https://hub.docker.com/r/spotify/techdocs).

 Note: The `latest` tag on DockerHub points to the recent commits in the `main` branch.
 This is configured by the [main workflow](.github/workflows/main.yml).
 We recommend using a specific version of the container instead of `latest` release for stability and avoiding unexpected changes.

-## License

-Copyright 2020-2021 © The Backstage Authors.
-All rights reserved.
-The Linux Foundation has registered trademarks and uses trademarks.
-For a list of trademarks of The Linux Foundation, please see our Trademark Usage page: https://www.linuxfoundation.org/trademark-usage

-Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0